Viniciosw/Python_training_repository/README.md

 📌 This repository is intended for the practice of exercises in Python.

-📌 The exercises and scripts will be commented and explained in README.md files.
+📌 The exercises and scripts are properly commented, and any guidance regarding the applications will be described through README.md files.